Austin ISD students will have more language options next year as the district launches Arabic, Korean and Vietnamese programs at a handful of schools.

 "As we continue toward globalization, it is paramount that we prepare our students for college, career and life by equipping them with the skills needed to authentically interact with individuals from diverse cultures," said AISD World Languages Coordinator Tina Dong.
 "Being able to communicate in the language of native speakers leads to deeper understanding of multiple perspectives and creates much-needed empathy in the world."

-Austin ISD has been awarded a $100,000 grant from Qatar Foundation International to launch a new Arabic language and culture program in 2016-17.
+Austin ISD was awarded a $100,000 grant from Qatar Foundation International to launch a new Arabic language and culture program in 2016–17.

 The chosen schools already have strong established language programs.